Thor110/AlienTrilogyRessurected/README.md

 	- Automatic backup of the original file by default.
 - [✅ 3 : Palette Editor](#palette-editor) ( 95% Complete )
 	- Palette editor and image preview.
+	- View, export, import and edit palettes for all types of images. ( Embedded, External & Compressed )
 	- Automatic backup of the original file by default.
 - [✅ 4 : Text Editor](#text-editor) ( 50% Complete )
 	- View text from the games missions and user interface.